Career of Lionel Messi: 2005 FIFA World Youth Championship

-Aware of his physical limitations, Messi employed a personal trainer to increase his muscle mass, returning to the squad in an improved condition in time for the World Youth Championship, hosted by the Netherlands in June.
-After he was left out of the starting line-up in their first match against the United States on 11 June 2005, a 1–0 defeat, the squad's senior players asked manager Francisco Ferraro to let Messi start, as they considered him their best player.
-He would then help the team defeat Egypt and Germany to progress past the group stage.
+Messi employed a personal trainer to increase his muscle mass, and returned to the squad in an improved condition for the World Youth Championship in June 2005.
+After he was left out of the starting line-up in their first match, the squad's senior players asked manager Francisco Ferraro to let Messi start, as they considered him their best player.
+With Messi's help, the team defeated Egypt and Germany to progress past the group stage.

-Messi proved decisive in the knockout phase as he scored their equaliser against Colombia on 22 June, provided a goal and an assist against title favourites Spain on 25 June, and scored their opening goal against reigning champions Brazil on 28 June.
-Ahead of the final, he was awarded the Golden Ball as the best player of the tournament.
-He scored two penalties in their 2–1 victory over Nigeria on 2 July, clinching Argentina's fifth championship and finishing the tournament as top scorer with 6 goals, along with two assists.
-His performances drew comparisons with compatriot Diego Maradona, who had led Argentina's youth team to the title in 1979.
+Messi proved decisive in several knockout phase matches.
+Prior to the final, he was awarded the Golden Ball as the best player of the tournament.
+He scored both goals in Argentina's 2–1 victory over Nigeria on 2 July, clinching the team's fifth championship and finishing the tournament as top scorer with 6 goals.
+His performance drew comparisons with his compatriot Diego Maradona, who had led Argentina's youth team to the title in 1979.